WGRF currently has five sources of funds that are used to invest in Western Canadian field crop research.

 For more information on changes to the wheat and barley check-offs, please contact your provincial wheat and/or barley commission.

-In 1981, the federal government turned over nine million producer dollars from the discontinued Prairie Farm Assistance Act (PFAA).This funding became the base of the Endowment Fund.
+In 1981, the federal government turned over nine million producer dollars from the discontinued Prairie Farm Assistance Act (PFAA).This funding became the base of the Research Fund.

-Research expenditures via the Endowment Fund provide WGRF with an opportunity to enhance the profitability and sustainability of producers in western Canada.
+Research expenditures via the Research Fund provide WGRF with an opportunity to enhance the profitability and sustainability of producers in western Canada.

 As part of its funding agreements with AAFC and the universities, WGRF receives a share of the royalties generated by wheat and barely varieties that were developed with check-off funding support.